hyili/KoreHTTP/README.md

 - log by each thread
     - according to the run_test, seems like only 1 worker thread is triggered during each round 10 concurrent connections
 - timeout disconnection support
+- signal stop() with SIGINT
+    - Epoll Edge-Trigger would eat up all the events, stop() event won't accessible to all workers.
+    - Maybe wait for epoll_timeout?
+    - Use epoll_pwait() with sigmask to set the wake up signal.
 - eBPF support
 - Redis support
 - UDP support
 - WebSocket support
 - HTTP protocol parser

+### BUGS